it’s always been for someone else’s father that i celebrated -

 having been recently laid off,

-and i was old enough to understand the implications ...
+i was 10, old enough to understand the implications ...

 so when he asked if i’d like to visit the landlady

-just until he got back on his feet, he said, maybe a couple months –
+just until he got back on his feet, maybe a couple months, he said,

 i trusted him – and i agreed –